storacha/www/src/pages/docs/concepts/car.md

 ipfs-car pack path/to/files --output path/to/write/a.car
 ```

-Extract files from a CAR with --unpack:
+Extract files from a CAR with `--unpack`:

 ```sh
 ipfs-car unpack path/to/my.car --output path/to/unpack/files/to
 ```

-List the contents of a CAR with --list:
+List the contents of a CAR with `--list`:

 ```sh
 ipfs-car list path/to/my.car